 Is Ja Rule still working in the music industry?

 Yes, Ja Rule has continued to work in the music industry following the Fyre Festival debacle.
 He has released new music, toured, and collaborated with other artists.
-However, his participation in the festival has damaged his reputation, and he is no longer as well-known in the industry as he once was.
+But his festival participation has hurt his reputation and made him less known in the industry.

-Have any of the Fyre Festival attendees been able to get their money back?
+Have any of the Fyre Festival attendees been able to get a refund?

 Many Fyre Festival attendees have received partial or full refunds for their tickets.
-However, some attendees are still struggling to get their money back, and a class-action lawsuit against the festival’s organizers is still ongoing.
+However, some attendees are still struggling to get their money back, and a class-action lawsuit against the festival’s organisers is ongoing.

 Unknown Facts and Unsavory Discoveries